-This section lists the operating systems on which MySQL Community Server is known to run.
+This section lists the operating systems on which MySQL is known to run.

 Oracle Corporation does not necessarily provide official support for all the platforms listed in this section.
 For information about those platforms that are officially supported, see http://www.mysql.com/support/supportedplatforms/database.html on the MySQL Web site.

-We use CMake, so it is possible to port MySQL to all modern systems that have a C++ compiler and a working implementation of POSIX threads.
+We use GNU Autoconf, so it is possible to port MySQL to all modern systems that have a C++ compiler and a working implementation of POSIX threads.
 (Thread support is needed for the server.
 To compile only the client code, the only requirement is a C++ compiler.)

-MySQL has been reported to compile successfully on the following systems:
+MySQL has been reported to compile successfully on the following combinations of operating system and thread package.

 MySQL has also been known to run on other systems in the past.
-See Section 2.1, “General Installation Guidance”.
+See Section 2.12, “Operating System-Specific Notes”.
 Some porting effort might be required for current versions of MySQL on these systems.

 Not all platforms are equally well-suited for running MySQL.
 How well a certain platform is suited for a high-load mission-critical MySQL server is determined by the following factors: